Pamblam/jSQL/README.md

 [![jSQL Logo](http://i.imgur.com/VQlJKOc.png)](http://pamblam.github.io/jSQL/)

-jSQL - Version 2.3  - *Now gluten free!*
+jSQL (Official) - Version 2.5  - *Now gluten free!*

 <hr>

-jSQL is a state and data management tool as well as a robust SQL engine.
+jSQL is a state and data management tool as well as a robust SQL engine for both Node and the browser.
 For complete documentation, please see [the jSQL Wiki](https://github.com/Pamblam/jSQL/wiki).
+For plugins, live demos and other information see the [official website](http://pamblam.github.io/jSQL/).

 Under the hood, jSQL has 3 layers: